-The Review Board received a variety of comments on this section of the proposed interpretive regulations, which is intended to provide additional guidance for implementation of the JFK Act.
-The Review Board considered all of the comments and, except where the comments appeared to duplicate what was covered in this section already or was addressed elsewhere, revised this section to reflect many of the suggested changes and to add clarity.
-For example, subparagraph (d) as it appeared in the proposed interpretive regulations has been broken into three subparagraphs -- new subparagraphs (d), (e) and (f) -- to avoid potential confusion and to add clarity.
+In the light of comments received, the Review Board extensively revised this section.
+Subparagraph (d) as it appeared in the proposed interpretive regulations has been broken into three subparagraphs -new subparagraphs (d), (e) and (f) -- to avoid potential confusion and to add clarity.
 The intent of these subparagraphs is to make clear that all files on an individual, event, organization or activity are to be made available to the Review Board regardless of the labels on the files, where the records may be found, or whether they reflect the individual's, event's, organization's, or activity's true name or identifier.

-As described above in the analysis for §1400.4, subparagraphs (b) and (c) of §1400.7 were included in the proposed interpretive regulations and retained in the final interpretive regulations in order to address concerns expressed by NARA regarding the inclusion of artifacts in the scope of the materials deemed "assassination records."
+Subparagraphs (b) and (c) of § 1400.7 were included in the proposed interpretive regulations and retained in the final interpretive regulations in order to address concerns expressed by NARA regarding the inclusion of artifacts in the scope of the materials deemed "assassination records."
 By including these subparagraphs, the Review Board wishes to make it clear that it believes the JFK Act establishes unique standards as to the records to be included in the JFK Assassination Records Collection.
 By including artifacts as a type of "assassination record," the Review Board seeks to fulfill its mandate from Congress to assemble all materials reasonably related to the assassination in the JFK Assassination Records Collection.
 It is not intended that the inclusion here of artifacts for purposes of implementing the JFK Act should be construed to affect the implementation of other records laws.
 Subparagraph (c) is intended to ensure that all artifacts in the collection are preserved for posterity and that public access be provided to those artifacts in a manner consistent with their preservation.
 The Review Board encourages NARA to set out in writing the terms and conditions under which access to such materials may be allowed.